NeedForKillTheGame/nfk-service-launcher/README.md

 ## Features
 * Console interface (native for dedicated)
-* Realtime NFK server logging with timestamp
+* NFK server logging in realtime with timestamp
 * Autorestart NFK server when it crash
 * Set processor affinity and priority to NFK server process
-* It can be installed as a windows service
+* Easy install as a windows service

 ### Requirements